angular/angular/aio/content/guide/using-libraries.md

 ## Installing libraries

 Libraries are published as [npm packages](guide/npm-packages), usually together with schematics that integrate them with the Angular CLI.
 To integrate reusable library code into an application, you need to install the package and import the provided functionality where you will use it.
-For most published Angular libraries, you can use the Angular CLI `ng add <lib_name>` command.
+For most published Angular libraries, use the Angular CLI `ng add <lib_name>` command.

 The `ng add` command uses a package manager such as [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/) to install the library package, and invokes schematics that are included in the package to other scaffolding within the project code, such as adding import statements, fonts, and themes.